 Administration of intravenous (conscious) sedation.

-Although we have included the term analgesia here, you should not have to pay extra for you dentist to "numb up" your tooth with a local anesthetic ("novocaine") before it is extracted.
+You should not have to pay any additional fee for you dentist to "numb up" your tooth using a local anesthetic ("Novocaine").
 This should already be included in the price of the tooth's extraction.
-The items listed above refer to additional steps that may be opted for primarily as a means of patient management and helping the patient to better tolerate the extraction process.
+The items above refer to additional medications that may be opted for, primarily as a means of patient management and/or helping the patient to better cope with the extraction process.